Trump declares Iran decimated while Marines deploy to the Middle East — empire restructuring through energy leverage, not withdrawal.

 At home, the administration constructs a split-screen narrative about American capacity.
 On one side, the United States is described as operating at peak economic performance — record investment flows, high market valuations, a country at the apex of its productive power, capable of projecting strength globally without constraint.

 On the other side, the same administration argues that basic social infrastructure is unaffordable.
 Daycare subsidies, healthcare expansion, public support systems for working families — these are framed as burdens that a country engaged in global conflict cannot sustain.
-The fiscal capacity that justifies military deployment to the Middle East disappears when applied to domestic provision.
-Economic strength becomes the justification for intervention abroad while austerity becomes the requirement for social spending at home.
+Military deployment funded without constraint; social spending treated as discretionary.
+This is not hypocrisy.
+This is function.
+It reflects a hierarchy of state priorities embedded in the political economy of empire: capital accumulation, military capacity, and geopolitical positioning are essential; social reproduction is discretionary.

 Empire Is Not Ending.
 Empire Is Learning to Charge Rent.

 The pieces form a coherent pattern when understood as restructuring rather than withdrawal.
-Energy independence is weaponized to shift strategy from consumer dependency to supplier dominance.
-Military success is framed in absolute terms to create political permission for further action.
-Escalation is masked as resolution through the announcement of timelines that material deployments contradict.
-Responsibility for global security infrastructure is redistributed from guaranteed provision to conditional transaction.
-Domestic messaging balances strength narratives with austerity requirements to justify projection while constraining provision.
+Energy independence weaponized to shift strategy from consumer dependency to supplier dominance.
+Military success framed in absolute terms to create political permission for further action.
+Escalation masked as resolution through the announcement of timelines that material deployments contradict.
+Responsibility for global security infrastructure redistributed from guaranteed provision to conditional transaction.

 The language of closure is politically necessary to make this transition manageable.
 Public tolerance for permanent war has limits, so interventions must be framed as temporary even when the infrastructure being built is permanent.
 Victory must be declared even when objectives remain unmet, because the declaration establishes the narrative frame within which continued operations are interpreted as cleanup rather than expansion.
-The underlying dynamics remain in motion.
-Iran has not been neutralized to the degree the rhetoric suggests.
+Iran remains capable — not neutralized to the degree the rhetoric suggests.
 But achievement is not the goal.
-The goal is the maintenance of dominance, and dominance does not require resolution.
-It requires the capacity to shape outcomes, control access, and extract value from the structures of dependency that American power creates and sustains.
+The goal is the maintenance of dominance.
+For how that goal was built into the war’s logic from the beginning, see the regime change analysis.

 Sources